DavidHe1127/Mr.He_HandBook/DevOps/Networking/http(s).md

 - Bob sends the digital cert to Alice who then tries to decrypt it using the public key distributed by the **same** `CA`.
 - If it can be decrypted with no errors, it means the cert is from Bob.
 - Signature is the result of encryption. `Message - hash -> Digest - encrypt with private key -> Signature`.
+- Signature is attached to the cert.
+In verification process, users will use CA's public key to verify the signature's validity.

 ### How SSL works